lakshitcodes/DSA_Problems/README.md

 2. **Navigate to Platform Folder:**

-   - Once cloned or downloaded, navigate to the specific platform folder (CodeStudio, GeeksforGeeks, InterviewBit, LeetCode).
+   - Once cloned or downloaded, navigate to the specific platform folder (Codechef, Codeforces, CSES, LeetCode, GeeksForGeeks).

 3. **Browse and View Solutions:**
    - Browse through the folders or use the search functionality to find a specific problem.